tcorreabr/Parachute/README.md

   ln -s ~/.local/share/kwin/scripts/Parachute/metadata.desktop ~/.local/share/kservices5/Parachute.desktop
   ```

-To uninstall:
+To uninstall, first go to the folder where you cloned Parachute, then run:

   ```
-  # First go to the folder where you cloned Parachute
   make uninstall
   ```